castwide/vscode-solargraph/README.md

 ### Diagnostics (Linting)

-Solargraph uses RuboCop for diagnostics.
-To enable it, set the `solargraph.diagnostics` configuration to `rubocop`.
-You may also need to `gem install rubocop`.
+To enable diagnostics, set the `solargraph.diagnostics` configuration to `true`.

+Solargraph uses RuboCop for diagnostics by default.
+If your project has a .solargraph.yml file, you can configure the diagnostics in its `reporters` section.
+Example:

+    ```
+    reporters:
+    - rubocop
+    ```

+See [Solargraph Tips](http://solargraph.org/tips) for more information about the .solargraph.yml file.

 Use a .rubocop.yml file in your project's root folder to customize the linting rules.

-To disable diagnostics, change the `solargraph.diagnostics` setting to `false`.

 ### Restarting Solargraph